|

 Lark Rise to Candleford

-Lark Rise to Candleford is based on Flora Thompson's memoirs and is set in a 19th century village.
-It depicts the magical adventures of the writer's childhood in Oxfordshire.
+This adaptation of Flora Thompson's memoirs is set in a late 19th century village known as Lark Rise and depicts the magical adventures of the writer's Oxfordshire childhood.

 Green Wing

-Green Wing is a character-based comedy set in a hospital.
-The show follows the lives of a staff liaison officer, a consultant who thinks he's funny, and a handful of sexual predators and inadequates.
+An offbeat comedy from the team behind 'Smack the Pony', set in a hospital, and is very much character-based, with storylines involving a staff liasion officer who hates people, a humourless consultant who thinks he's funny, and a handful of sexual predators and inadequates.

 The Strangerers